MongoDB lets you export data to other formats like CSV and JSON so that it can be used externally by other applications.

 - Output Preview: Displays the final JSON document.

-Click on execute to export MongoDB data in JSON format using Studio3T.
+Click on execute for a successful MongoDB export to JSON format using Studio3T.

 Using Robo 3T